 Precautions to be taken during first trimester

-Pregnancy is one of the most beautiful phases of life, that parents can experience.
-The planning that goes in, the anticipation of missing monthly cycle and that anxiety while doing a pregnancy test; the entire experience cannot be described in words.
-While family members and close relatives are delighted by the news, only a mother can understand this out of the world feeling when she cares her palms over her belly, having butterflies and that feeling of someone would grow inside her!
-From your maid to your grandmothers you get tons of pampering and advices out of which you can actually create the whole encyclopedia of advices, myths, do and don’ts and what not but it’s all worth!
+Pregnancy is one of the most beautiful phases of life that parents can experience.
+The planning that goes in, the anticipation of missing monthly cycle of menstrual period and that anxiety while doing a pregnancy test; the entire experience cannot be described in words.
+While family members and close relatives are delighted by the news, only a mother can understand this out of the world feeling when she cares for her unborn baby with palms over her belly, having butterflies and that feeling of someone would grow inside her!
+From your maid to your grandmothers, you get tons of pampering and advice out of which you can actually create the whole encyclopedia of advice, myths, Risk factors do and don’ts and what not but it’s all worth!

 The first thing is the heartbeat which is developed and then other organs and systems start developing.
-Physically your body starts to change: you start gaining weight, you may experience tenderness in breasts, you are always tired and don’t feel like doing anything, Morning sickness is frequent and expected.
+Physically your body starts to change: Starts with weight gain, you may experience tenderness in breasts, you are always tired and don’t feel like doing anything, Morning sickness is frequent and expected.
 The only solution for all these is relax and give yourself tender love and care.
 Things will change for better slowly and eventually.

 “Be positive” should be your only slogan.
 You should chant it and you will overcome all.
 As an alternative you should share your feeling with your closed ones.
 As sharing things with your husband even he will understand your journey and after all its not only your baby, It’s a joint venture.

 Few precautions to be taken are mentioned below: